Where Do I Start?

 - Read the explanations for each, and make your selection based on where you are in your education, training, exam status and/or career.

 - For each application PDF, the first page lists the documentation and verifications (application materials) needed for the Board to determine if you are qualified to be licensed in Arizona via the application pathway you choose to submit.
 Please use these instructions as a checklist, and read them carefully for comprehension.

 - In each application, there are additional instructions at the beginning of various sections.
 To avoid delays and having to re-submit pages, READ THE INSTRUCTIONS before filling out the section.
 Do not assume.
-It just causes delays, and extra work for both you and Board staff.
+It just causes unnecessary delays, and extra work for both you and Board staff.